strangeglyph/cookbook/README.md

 (TODO images)

 # <a name="deployment"></a> Deployment
 Cookbook is written as a WSGI service.
-It is recommend to run it via [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/), though several other deployment options are available.
+It is recommended to run it via [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/), though several other deployment options are available.
 Please see the [Flask deployment instructions](https://flask.palletsprojects.com/en/2.2.x/deploying/)